 - “My dry cleaning bill will be higher than the price of my jeans in no time!”

 The editors of the magazines argue that your jeans wouldn’t fade so fast.
 Moreover, the jeans would last longer than when you wash them.
 I totally agree with these arguments.
-And, yes their stement is even backed by science!
+And, yes their statement is even backed by science!
 But up to recently, the cost-benefit analysis was in favor for washing my jeans inside out.

 Well, recently, I changed my mind.
 I now dry clean my jeans.
 Why?